 Upon leaving Ebenalp, you may also head to Appenzell village.
 Appenzell village is an incredibly cute little town with pretty and colorful buildings, interesting boutiques, and sweet shops.

-If you would like to learn more about Appenzell, check out our article: Is Appenzell Worth Visiting?
+If you would like to learn more about Appenzell and the region, check out the following articles:

 Summary: Berggasthaus Aescher-Wildkirchi, Ebenalp